 - Another important advantage of the ASP.NET MVC framework is its components are designed to be extensible and pluggable and therefore they are easily replaced or customized.

-- ASP.NET MVC framework supports a powerful URL routing mechanism (i.e. attribute routing) which helps to build a more user-friendly and SEO friendly URLs for our application.
+- ASP.NET MVC framework supports a powerful URL routing mechanism (i.e. attribute routing) which helps to build more user-friendly and SEO-friendly URLs for our application.